alttch/bma-info/eva3/drivers.rst

 PHIs are modules, which contain no data processing logic but code to work directly with hardware equipment.

-We provide a basic set of PHIs for the popular automation equipment (at `<https://www.eva-ics.com/phi>`_), but if your equipment isn't supported, it's not so hard to :doc:`develop your own PHI<phi_development>`.
+We provide a basic set of PHIs for the popular automation equipment (see :doc:`phi`), but if your equipment isn't supported, it's not so hard to :doc:`develop your own PHI<phi_development>`.

 We've already described how to :ref:`get and load PHIs<eva3_driver>`, here is some additional important information.